dirkroorda/laf-fabric/docs/texts/getting-started.rst

     cd laf-*
     python setup.py install

-This installs the generic laf processor :mod:`laf` and the more specific ETCBC tools to work with the Hebrew Text Database: *etcbc*.
+This installs the generic laf processor *laf* and the more specific ETCBC tools to work with the Hebrew Text Database: *etcbc*.

 Configure LAF-Fabric